mad-stat/VPINN/README.md

 * Subsequently, the VPINN model having been pre-trained with the dynamics of the non-linear system models the real-world datasets using an LSTM network with physics-informed loss regularization.

-* This framework transfers its knowledge gained from the Van der Pol oscillator through the time derivates and models them along with the real-world climatic data in a multivariate setting.
+* This framework transfers its knowledge gained from the Van der Pol oscillator through the time derivates and analyzes them along with the real-world climatic data in a multivariate setting.

 * In the model training the architecture leverages a combination of data-centric loss and a physics-informed loss function to enforce the dynamics of the Van der Pol oscillator on the prediction.